leonardt/coreir-visualizer/README.md

 Top left menu shows level in the module hierarchy.
 Top right menu allows you to highlight instances of a specific module type.
 Bottom left menu lets you select different views and layout engines.

+**TODO:** Update the 448b-freeze branch related instructions after the class is over.